Do we need another ‘Minister for Drought’ ?

 Joking apart, though, we do need to think outside the box here regarding our future water supplies.

-A quick look at today’s weather charts shows yet again no sign of rain south of the Humber for the foreseeable future.
-Even if the weather does relent within the next couple of weeks, and we revert to ‘average’ rainfall levels throughout the autumn and winter, we will still be short of water in the whole of Southern England for some time to come, given the deficit that has built up over the last year.
+A quick look at today’s weather charts shows yet again no sign of any substantial rain totals south of the Humber over the summer so far.
+Even if we do get a sprinkling this weekend as forecast, the anticyclonic spell is slated to return after the schools break up with prospects of drought continuing over the high summer period.
+Reservoir levels are already dangerously low in some areas and we are likely to be short of water in the whole of Southern England for some time to come, given the deficit that has built up over the last few months.
 Recent estimates by the water authorities are than 3 months virtually continuous rain would be needed just to fill up our reservoirs and the water tables to pre 2021 levels.

 Whatever one's interpretation of the causes of the current phase of rapid inter-glacial planetary warming, our UK climate is becoming warmer...and drier (see recent blog for more in depth analysis).
 This change applies to all seasons of the year, not just summer.
 We should therefore expect periodic droughts to recur with increasing frequency in the years to come, which will result in chronic water shortages if we leave things as they are.

 The bulk of our population on the other hand is largely concentrated in the south eastern corner of our island, so it would make eminent sense to pipe water from North to South.
-If the Russians can pipe gas thousands of miles from the Siberian gas fields to Western Europe to satisfy Germany's needs, we Brits should be capable of coming up with a similar solution for our own water supplies, given the much shorter distances involved.
-It’s a shame that the effort recently put into constructing Nordstream 2, which has never actually been used in anger, and is now more or less redundant due to the political situation, could not have been redirected towards building a UK water grid.
+If the Russians were able to pipe gas thousands of miles from the Siberian gas fields to Western Europe to satisfy Germany's needs, we Brits should be capable of coming up with a similar solution for our own water supplies, given the much shorter distances involved.
+It’s a shame that the effort recently put into constructing the Nordstream pipelines, one of which has never actually been used in anger, and is now more defunct after the recent sabotage, could not have been redirected towards building a UK water grid.

 How should we go about funding this project ?

 Could some of the funds for this (at best questionable) enterprise not be redirected to ensuring our water supplies for future generations ?
-Simply putting HS2 on hold for the next few years while the main arterial north-south pipeline is built could achieve something really useful, both for us and future generations, who may otherwise be faced with perpetual water shortages as a result of our vanity.
-We could then re-assess the fate of HS2 and decide whether the concept had any real value for the 2030s, particularly in the light of the then fast approaching 'net zero by 2050' deadline.
+Simply putting HS2 on hold for the next few years while the main arterial north-south pipeline is built could achieve something really useful, both for us and future generations, who may otherwise be faced with perpetual water shortages as a result of the vanity of successive governments of the past 2 decades.
+We could then re-assess the fate of HS2 and decide whether the concept had any real value for the 2030s, particularly in the light of the then fast approaching 'net zero by 2050' deadline (now itself in some doubt, thanks to Trump et.al.)

 The main issue for the UK is how well we capture such rain that does fall.
 An outside observer might be forgiven for describing current arrangements as 'primitive' or even 'lamentable'.
 Given the size and distribution of our population, we simply don't have enough reservoir capacity in the overpopulated South to tide us over during periodic dry periods now, let alone in a much drier future.
-We are indeed still favoured in these islands with copious supplies of rain - witness the periodic winter floods of recent years which have inundated peoples' homes repeatedly in flood-prone areas, where new houses should never have been built in the first place.
+We are indeed still favoured in these islands with copious supplies of rain, - comparatively speaking.
+Witness the periodic winter floods of recent years which have inundated peoples' homes repeatedly in flood-prone areas, where new houses should never have been built in the first place.
+Amongst other things, we need a more coherent policy on housebuilding to ensure that upstream water-holding greenery is not obliterated by the bulldozers in the name of Labour's ridiculous (and now virtually unattainable) '1.5M houses or bust' policy.

 Logic therefore dictates that we should direct our efforts towards capturing much more of this surplus water, in this case for a '(non)-rainy day', and this will require much more available storage capacity - and a grid to distribute its contents to where it's most needed.